• Skip to primary navigation

 Stage 3 Tax: $42,178

-How much better off are YOU each month?
+How much better off have YOU been each month?

-These tax cuts are revised to take less tax out of Australian workers’ pay, which may help with cost-of-living pressures.
-To help you understand how your pay is affected each month, we’ve put together this graph to show a rough estimate of how much more you’ll receive in your pay each month, compared to the 2023-24 financial year.
+These tax cuts were revised to take less tax out of Australian workers’ pay, which has somewhat helped with cost-of-living pressures.
+To help you understand how your pay has been affected each month, we’ve put together the below graph to show an estimate of how much more you should have been receiving in your pay each month, compared to the 2023-24 financial year.

 Graph: Approximate change to your monthly income

-If you want to find out exactly how much your tax liability has changed from 1 July 2024 with the stage 3 tax cuts, enter your exact yearly income into this calculator: Treasury.gov.au Tax Cuts Calculator
+If you want to find out exactly how much your tax liability has changed with the stage 3 tax cuts.
+Simply enter your yearly income into this calculator: Treasury.gov.au Tax Cuts Calculator

 Why were the changes made?

-The original stage 3 tax cuts, announced in 2018, were written before we experienced the pandemic, high inflation, interest rate rises and the cost-of-living pressures that are now felt throughout Australia.
-The current Government designed the most recent changes to give Australians more money in their pocket, while keeping with an original plan to make our tax system fairer for all Australians.
+The original tax cuts, announced in 2018, were written before we faced the pandemic, high inflation, several interest rate rises and cost-of-living pressures that have been felt throughout Australia.
+The current Government designed the changes to give Australians more money in their pocket, while keeping with the original plan to make our tax system fairer for all Australians.

 How can the government afford to make these changes?

-Compared to the original stage 3 tax cuts announced in 2020, which saw those earning a larger salary receive the bulk of the benefits, these revised tax cuts will provide a larger portion of relief to lower and middle-income earners and less benefit to those earning over $135,000 per year.
+Compared to the original stage 3 tax cuts, which saw those earning a large salary receive the bulk of the benefits, the new tax cuts provide more relief to lower and middle-income earners, and less benefit to those earning over $135,000 per year.
 The Federal budget outlines how the government pays for these changes in more detail.

 Lady sitting at her laptop disappointed to read the Stage 3 tax cuts won't give her a better refund

-Some people are disappointed to find out the latest Stage 3 tax cuts from Canberra will not affect your tax refund.
+Some people are disappointed to find out the latest Stage 3 tax cuts will not affect your tax refund.

-How will the new tax cuts affect my next tax return?
+How will the tax cuts affect my next tax return?

-You might have noticed that your 2023/24 tax return has NOT been affected by these new tax cuts!
-And the cuts will not affect your tax refund.
-However, as mentioned earlier, the changes may have increased your weekly take-home pay.
+You might have noticed that your 2024 tax return was NOT affected by these tax cuts!
+And the cuts will not affect your tax refund at all in the future.
+However, as mentioned earlier, the changes should have increased your weekly/monthly take-home pay.

-Because these changes didn’t come into effect until the 2024-25 financial year (from 1 July 2024).
-Even now, the new tax rate should automatically be applied by your employer, and on your next tax return.
+These changes didn’t come into effect until the 2024-25 financial year (from 1 July 2024).
+Even now, the new tax rate should automatically be applied by your employer every payday, and on your next tax return.
 This means you should have seen a small increase in your take-home salary from your first pay after 1 July 2024.
 If not, make sure you ask your employer!

 Budget update icon